ajhenley/gitbook/your_first_java_program.md

 In this exercise you will write a working program in Java to display an important message on the screen.

 If you are not used to typing detailed instructions for a computer then this could be one of the harder exercises in the book.
-Computers are very stupid and if you don’t get every detail right, the computer won’t understand your instructions.
-But if you can get this exercise done and working, then there is a good chance that you will be able to handle every exercise in the book as long as you work on it every day and don’t quit.
+Computers are idiots.If you don’t get the instuctions right, the computer won’t do what you want it to.
+But if you can get this exercise done, then the rest of the book should be no problem.
+Just work on it every day and don’t quit.

 Open Eclipse, create a Java Project called MyFirstJavaProgram.
 Now create a new class named FirstProg.
 In this class, type the following text.
 Make sure to match what I have written exactly, including spacing, punctuation, and capitalization.
 <pre>